BDavid03/DTSC_PotM/README.md

-*Important to read in editor layout*
+*Important to read in code layout*

 Hello , this is the pipeline for feature analysis and model evaluation, using Big Bash Leage (T-20 cricket data to predict Player of the Match (PotM).
 Not sure if EDA is working at the moment as I was trying to fix an merge bug.